datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

-If all datasets of an institute are kept in a single RIA store, questions such as "Which projects use this data as their input?", "In which projects was the student with this Git identity involved?", "Give me a complete research log of what was done for this publication" , or "Which datasets weren't used in the last 5 years?" can be answered automatically with Git tools, without requiring expert knowledge about the contents of any of the datasets.
+If all datasets of an institute are kept in a single RIA store, questions such as "Which projects use this data as their input?", "In which projects was the student with this Git identity involved?", "Give me a complete research log of what was done for this publication", or "Which datasets weren't used in the last 5 years?" can be answered automatically with Git tools, without requiring expert knowledge about the contents of any of the datasets, or access to the original creators of the dataset.

-**Technical details**
+**git-annex ria-remote special remotes**

 On a technical level, beyond being a tree of datasets, a RIA store is by default a :term:`git-annex` `ria-remote special remote <https://libraries.io/pypi/ria-remote>`_.